 \subsection{Invariant Integration}

+The previously presented approaches mainly focus on building equivariant DNNs.
+Usually, global pooling operations among the group and spatial dimensions are used to obtain the desired invariance properties, e.g. for classification.
+Nevertheless, alternative approaches obtain guaranteed invariance while adding targeted model capacity to further increase the sample complexity of invariant DNNs.

-Invariant Integration is an approach to construct a complete feature space with respect to a transformation first proposed for pattern recognition tasks by \cite{SM_Existence}.
-A complete feature space maps all equivalent patterns according to a transformation group $G$ from the signal space $S$ to the same point in the feature space $F$, whereas all non-equivalent patterns are mapped to distinct points. \cite{SM_Existence} mathematically defines conditions for the existence of complete feature spaces in pattern recognition tasks.
-For finite groups, a complete feature space can be computed by calculating all possible monomials
+Invariant Integration is an approach to construct a complete feature space w.r.t. a transformation first applied to pattern recognition tasks by \cite{SM_Existence}.
+A complete feature space maps all equivalent patterns according to a transformation group $G$ from the signal space $S$ to the same point in the feature space $F$, whereas all non-equivalent patterns are mapped to distinct points.
+The feature space is invariant but preserves discriminative capacities along other variations. \cite{SM_Existence} mathematically defines conditions for the existence of complete feature spaces in pattern recognition tasks.
+For finite groups, a complete feature space can be computed by calculating the group average over a function $f$